cpfiffer/microstructure.exchange/index.md

 <div class="cfp">
 <hr>

-The Microstructure Exchange is accepting submissions for the Spring 2026. <br>
+The Microstructure Exchange is accepting submissions for the spring 2026. <br>

 Please <a href="https://form.jotform.com/parkandreas/TME-spring-2026">submit your paper here</a>.
-The deadline is December 15, 2025  (11:59 pm PT).<br>
+The deadline is December 15, 2025  (11:59 pm PDT).<br>
 <br>
 </div>